palant/palant.info/content/articles/an-overview-of-the-pppp-protocol-for-iot-cameras/index.md

 [^10]: Each message is wrapped in binary data: a prefix starting with `A0 AF AF AF` before it, the bytes `F4 F3 F2 F1` after.
 For some reason the prefix length seems to be different depending on whether the message is sent to the device (26 bytes) or received from it (25 bytes).
 I don’t know what most of it is yet everything but the payload length at the end of the prefix seems irrelevant.
 [This Warwick University paper](https://www.dcs.warwick.ac.uk/~fenghao/files/hidden_camera.pdf) has some info on the JSON payload.
 It’s particularly notable that the password sent along with each command isn’t actually being checked.
 [^11]: LookCamPro & Co. share significant amounts of code with the SHIX apps like 365Cam, they implement basically the same application-level protocol.
 There are differences in the supported commands however.
 It’s difficult to say how significant these differences are because all apps contain significant amounts of dead code, defining commands that are never used and probably not even supported.
 [^12]: The minicam app seems to use almost the same protocol as VStarcam apps like O-KAM Pro.
 It handles other networks however.
 Also, a few of the commands seem different from the ones used by O-KAM Pro, though it is hard to tell how significant these incompatibilities really are.
+[^13]: Each message is preceded by a 4 bytes header: 3 bytes payload size, 1 byte I/O type (1 for AUTH, 2 for VIDEO, 3 for AUDIO, 4 for IOCTRL, 5 for FILE).
+The payload starts with a type-specific header.
+If I read the code correctly, the first 16 bytes of the payload are encrypted with AES-ECB (unpadded) while the rest is sent unchanged.
+There is an “xor byte” in the payload header which is changed with every request seemingly to avoid generating identical ciphertexts.
+Payloads smaller than 16 bytes are not encrypted.
+I cannot see any initialization of the encryption key beyond filling it with 32 zero bytes, which would mean that this entire mechanism is merely obfuscation.